OpenTreeOfLife/germinator/doc/ot-synthesis-v5.md

-# Open Tree of Life synthetic tree version 4
+# Open Tree of Life synthetic tree version 5.0

-Version 5 was generated on 28 March 2016.
+Version 5.0 was generated on 28 March 2016.

 ## Downloads

-* [Synthetic tree]() : includes the full tree, annotations file, and a phylo-only tree (tips only from taxonomy pruned off).
-See the enclosed README for details. (compressed archive; ## Mbytes)
+* [Synthetic tree](http://files.opentreeoflife.org/synthesis/opentree5.0/opentree5.0_tree.tgz) : includes the full tree, annotations file, and a phylo-only tree (tips only from taxonomy pruned off).
+See the enclosed README for details. (compressed tar archive; 9 Mbytes)
-* [All pipeline outputs]() : Outputs and documentation from all stages of the synthesis pipeline.
-You can also [browse this contents]() rather than downloading. (compressed archive; ## Mbyes)
+* [All pipeline outputs](http://files.opentreeoflife.org/synthesis/opentree5.0/opentree5.0_output.tgz) : Outputs and documentation from all stages of the synthesis pipeline.
+You can also [browse this contents]() rather than downloading. (compressed tar archive; 68 Mbyes)

 ## Release notes